-are issued by an entity, other than an EDB or a GPB that is neither majority owned by the Crown nor a local authority; and
+are issued by an entity, other than an EDB or a GPB.

-those that are-

-investment grade credit rated; and

-issued by an entity that is majority owned by the Crown or a local authority.

 For the purpose of subclause (4)-

-progressively lesser regard will ordinarily be given to the spreads observed on the bond types described in subclause (4) in accordance with the order in which the bond types are described;
+progressively lesser regard will ordinarily be given to the spreads observed on the bond types in accordance with the order in which the bond types are described in subclause (4);

 the spread on any bond of the type described in subclause (4) that has a remaining term to maturity of less than 5 years will ordinarily be considered to be the minimum spread that would reasonably be expected to apply on an equivalently credit-rated bond issued by the same entity with a remaining term to maturity of 5 years; and

-the Commission will adjust spreads observed on bonds described under subclauses (4)(b) to (4)(e) to approximate the spread that is likely to have been observed had the bonds in question been of the type described in subclause (4)(a).
+the Commission will adjust spreads observed on bonds described under subclauses (4)(b) to (4)(d) to approximate the spread that is likely to have been observed had the bonds in question been of the type described in subclause (4)(a).

-Standard error of debt premium

-The Commission will estimate an amount for a standard error of a debt premium-

-subject to clause 3.5.1(2) and clause 3.5.11, no later than 6 months prior to the start of each regulatory period; and

-as either-

-the product of the formula specified in subclause(2); or

-0.0015,

-whichever is the greater.

-For the purpose of subclause (1)(b)(i), the formula is-

-where-

-N is the number of qualifying issuers issuing bonds of the type described in the subparagraphs of clause 3.5.4(3)(d);

-pi is each qualifying issuer's arithmetic average spread for its bonds of the type described in the subparagraphs of clause 3.5.4(3)(d); and

-is the debt premium,

-provided that for the purposes of determining N and pi, no regard may be had to any bonds of the types described in clauses 3.5.4(4)(b) to 3.5.4(4)(e).

-Methodology for estimating the WACC standard error

-The Commission will determine standard errors for mid-point estimates of WACC-

-subject to clause 3.5.1(2) and clause 3.5.11, no later than 6 months prior to the start of each regulatory period; and

-in accordance with the formula-

-,

-where-

-is the square of the tax-adjusted market risk premium determined in accordance with clause 3.5.2(6); and

-is the square of the standard error of the debt premium determined in accordance with clause 3.5.5.

 Methodology for estimating 67th percentile of vanilla WACC

-The Commission will determine a 67th percentile estimate of WACC-
+The Commission will determine a 67th percentile estimate of vanilla WACC-

+for each regulatory period; and

+no later than 6 months prior to the start of each regulatory period.

+The Commission will estimate a 67th percentile estimate of post-tax WACC-

-for each regulatory period;
+for each regulatory period; and

-subject to clause 3.5.11, no later than 6 months prior to the start of each regulatory period.
+no later than 6 months prior to the start of each regulatory period.

-For the purpose of subclause (1)-
+For the purposes of subclause (1) or (2)-

-the mid-point estimate of WACC must be treated as the 50th percentile; and

 the 67th percentile must be determined in accordance with the formula-

 mid-point estimate of WACC + 0.440 standard error,

-where 'standard error' means the standard error of the mid-point estimate of WACC, as determined in accordance with clause 3.5.6
+where the standard error of the mid-point estimate of WACC is 0.0113; and

+the relevant mid-point estimate of WACC in accordance with clause 5.5.1(1) and (2) must be treated as the 50th percentile.

 Publication of estimates